Gel Based Coolant Environmental FAQs

 So that’s it, you will just be using LDPE?

 As a company, we are always keen to improve and reduce our environmental impact, so are keen to keep improving what we do and engage with new ideas and materials.
 We currently believe that LDPE still remains the best material available for our product in terms of functionality and recyclability.
-It would be great if scientists could invent a new revolutionary material that is suitable for our application that is not plastic based, but failing that we are hopeful that LDPE will continue to become more readily recyclable as part of the plastics pact from the government and large corporations.
+It would be great if scientists could invent a new revolutionary material that is suitable for our application that is not plastic based.
+By 2027 the government has pledged to make LDPE fully kerbside recyclable across the UK.

 We always welcome feedback from customers if they are aware of anything that we are missing.